-in Wave 1 have flat preferences.
+flat preferences.
 Among those who are coherent over time, 4% have flat preferences in both waves.

-12For example, in a sample of 1,000 respondents answering randomly in such a way that they each have a 17% chance of being coded as coherent, the probability that 250 respondents (25%) appear coherent is 10^{-10} .
+$^{13}$ For example, in a sample of 1,000 respondents answering randomly in such a way that they each have a 17% chance of being coded as coherent, the probability that 250 respondents (25%) appear coherent is $10^{-10}$ .
 The smallest rate that we observe is 49%.

-To explore this possibility, in Figure 5 we plot the rate at which individuals are coherent across multiple policy domains, as well as two theoretically relevant benchmarks.13 The black bars represent the proportion of the sample expressing coherent preferences in that number of policy domains.
-Additionally, we present the proportions we would expect to be coherent in that number of domains given either random responding (dark grey bars) or an optimal two-type model (light grey bars), which we explain in the appendix.
+To explore this possibility, in Figure 5 we plot the rate at which individuals are coherent across multiple policy domains, as well as two theoretically relevant benchmarks.
+The black bars represent the proportion of the sample expressing coherent preferences in that number of policy domains.
+Additionally, we present the proportions we would expect to be coherent in that number of domains given either random responding (dark grey bars) or an optimal two-type model (light grey bars), explained in the appendix.